EndPointCorp/end-point-blog/2020/11/27/svelte.html.md

 export default app;
 ```

 This should be very familiar if you're used to the likes of VueJS.
-Here, we import the `App.svelte` file and instantiate the JavaScript component contained within by passing it it's target (that is, where in the DOM it is going to be mounted) and some props.
+Here, we import the `App.svelte` file and instantiate the JavaScript component contained within by passing it it's target (that is, where in the DOM it is going to be mounted) and some [props](https://svelte.dev/tutorial/declaring-props).

 Notice how we import the component file directly and no Svelte library.
 We don't need it because our app does not need Svelte to run.
 It only needs Svelte to build.
 Svelte, after all, is a compiler.
 It's not a runtime dependency, but rather, a build time one.

+You can learn more about the parameters that Svelte components expect in [the official documentation](https://svelte.dev/docs#Client-side_component_API).

 Another interesting aspect of setting up a Svelte app is that it uses [Rollup](https://rollupjs.org) as a module bundler by default.
 You can confirm this by looking at the `my-svelte-project/rollup.config.js` file that was created.
 If you prefer [Webpack](https://webpack.js.org/), Svelte also supports it.
 All you need to do to build with Webpack instead of Rollup is use this command when creating your app: